• Quotes

 PC World Latest News

-Why you should trust us: It's in our name!
+Why you should trust us: It's in our name.
 PCWorld prides itself on laptop experience and expertise.
 We've been covering PCs since 1983, and we now review more than 70 laptops every year.
 All of the picks below have been personally tested and vetted by our experts, who've applied not only performance benchmarks but rigorous usability standards.
-We're also committed to reviewing gaming laptops at every price point to help you find a machine that matches your budget.
+We're also committed to reviewing PC laptops at every price point to help you find a machine that matches your budget.

 PC World Latest News